tapyu/to-rm-courses/gnss/README.md

   - Navigation equation solution.

 - These algorithms implemented here come from different places, specially:
-  1. [GIC] [Masterclass Brazil 2022 (GMB): ​​​​​​From Fundamentals to Signal and Data Processing][2] - taught in Fortaleza, Brazil, by [Professors from group of Astronomy and GEomatics (gAGE)][1], from Universitat Politècnica de Catalunya, UPC.
+   1. [Galileo Masterclass Brazil (GMB) 2022: ​​​​​​From Fundamentals to Signal and Data Processing][2] - taught at Federal University of Ceará, Brazil, by [Professors from group of Astronomy and GEomatics (gAGE)][1], from Universitat Politècnica de Catalunya, UPC.
+This 7-days course was started by the Galileo Information Centre ([GIC]) in Brazil.
   2. Lectures on "GNSS Data Processing", taught in Barcelona, Spain, by Professors Prof. Dr. [Jaume Sanz Subirana] and [Guillermo Gonzalez Casado] in 2024.1.

 [1]: https://gage.upc.edu/en/personnel/permanent-staff